canonical/open-documentation-academy/multipass/macOS.md

 Codename:		kinetic
 ```

-Perhaps after using this instance for a while, we decide what we really need is the latest LTS version of Ubuntu, with a more informative name and a little more memory and disk.
-We can delete the breezy-liger instance by running
+Perhaps after using this instance for a while, you decide that what you really need is the latest LTS version of Ubuntu, with a more informative name and a little more memory and disk.
+You can delete the "breezy-liger" instance by running the following command:

 `multipass delete breezy-liger`

-Let’s now launch the type of instance we’re looking for by running this:
+You can now launch the type of instance you need by running this command:

 `multipass launch lts --name ltsInstance --memory 2G --disk 10G --cpus 2`

 <a href="#heading--manage-instances"><h2 id="heading--manage-instances">Manage instances</h3></a>

-Now let’s confirm this new instance has the specs we’re looking for by running `multipass info ltsInstance`
+You can confirm that the new instance has the specs you need by running `multipass info ltsInstance`

 ```plain
 $ multipass info ltsInstance